heroku/cowboyku/guide/http_req_life.md

 Responses may also be sent in a different order.

-Because requests and responses are fully asynchronous, Cowboy creates a new process for each request, and these processes are managed by another process that handles the connection itself.
+Because requests and responses are fully asynchronous, Cowboyku creates a new process for each request, and these processes are managed by another process that handles the connection itself.